MicrosoftDocs/power-platform/power-platform/enterprise-templates/hr/expense-reimbursement/use.md

   - nghiemdoan-msft
 ms.reviewer: ellenwehrle
 ms.topic: how-to
-ms.date: 04/23/2024
+ms.date: 04/26/2024
 ms.custom: bap-template
 ms.service: power-platform
 ms.subservice: solution-templates
 ---

-# Use the Expense Reimbursement app
+# Use the Expense Reimbursement apps

+Two apps are part of the Expense Reimbursement solution:

+- Reimbursement Request canvas app for employees
+- Expense Reimbursement Admin model-driven app for program managers or admins

+Once the install and setup steps are complete, the apps are ready to share and use.

+## Use the Reimbursement Request app

-You can submit and view your expense reimbursement requests to your organization in the Expense Reimbursement canvas app.
+As an employee, you can submit and view your expense reimbursement requests to your organization in the Reimbursement Request canvas app.

-## Submit a new expense reimbursement request

 Take these steps to submit an expense reimbursement request: